 Infiltration of the vessel wall by inflammatory cells, resulting in disruption and destruction of the vessel wall

 Nuclear debris (leukocytoclasis)

-Direct immunofluorescence staining is needed to check for IgA, IgM, and IgG and complement deposition in and around the vessel wall, which suggests an immune complex–mediated process, a lymphoproliferative disorder, or other neoplastic disorder, especially in adults.
+Direct immunofluorescence staining is needed to check for IgA, IgM, and IgG and complement deposition in and around the vessel wall, which suggests an immune complex–mediated process, a myeloid or lymphoproliferative disorder, or other neoplastic disorder, especially in adults.
 IgA deposition has been associated with renal, joint, and gastrointestinal manifestations, but IgG and IgM have not.
 Direct immunofluorescence staining may be positive for IgM or IgG in cryoglobulinemic vasculitis or rheumatoid arthritis and for IgA in immunoglobulin A–associated vasculitis.

 Tests done to identify the cause of vasculitis include cryoglobulins, antineutrophil cytoplasmic antibodies (ANCA), hepatitis B and C antibodies, C3 and C4 levels, rheumatoid factor, blood cultures, and serum and urine protein electrophoresis.
 Other tests are done as needed to identify clinically suspected causes of vasculitis.

 Treatment of the cause when possible